revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 Java ClassNotFoundException occurs when the application tries to load a class but Classloader is not able to find it in the classpath.
 It is a checked exception, so it needed to be handled.

-To fix ClassNotFoundException, firstly we must go through the exception stack trace clearly.
+To fix ClassNotFoundException, firstly we must go through the exception stack trace.
 Then,
-- Make sure, you've specficed the exact class path.
+- Make sure, you've specified the exact classpath.
-- Check for classpath settings and make sure class it’s present at runtime.
+- Check for classpath settings and make sure the class it’s present at runtime.
 - Verify the requesting Class name is correct.

 </blockquote>